Welcome to the Scott Cooley Cloud!

 "Acoustic Garage Rock, if there can be such a thing."

-An Introduction to Scott Cooley: Michigan Solo Artist's Flashes of Brilliance Lead to Discovery of Hidden Gems
+An Introduction to Scott Cooley: American Solo Artist's Flashes of Brilliance Lead to Discovery of Hidden Gems

 As a solo recording artist, Scott Cooley's studio albums blend his singing and playing of multiple instruments to achieve the sound a full garage rock band might make if playing only acoustic guitars.
 Great singers and/or great instrumentalists can make mediocre songs sound good.
 Scott isn't in either category, but his music proves that good songs make for good listening even when the delivery is perhaps a little less than exceptional.
 Scott's passion for writing and recording songs has led him to produce ten full-length albums of stylistically diverse Americana music with wide appeal.
 With a focus on a high-quality album listening experience with no "filler" songs, fans frequently report their favorites are not always the lead-off singles, but are instead often buried somewhere farther down in the track order.